Teyymour/Short-Vol-ML/README.md

 This asymmetric risk profile makes the strategy an excellent candidate for meta-labeling because avoiding even a few of these outsized losses vastly improves performance.
 In this case, our meta-model will be binarily discerning whether to trade or not on a given day.
 Should we trade, we’ll use a fixed size of 1 of each contract for simplicity’s sake.

-Future steps include building a more robust ML pipeline (hyperparameter tuning, etc…), dynamically adjusting position sizing, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich ;))
+Future steps include building a more robust ML pipeline (hyperparameter tuning, etc…), dynamically adjusting position sizing, experimenting with different implied move discounts, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich ;))